dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 - Hybrid signature scheme: Following [I-D.ietf-pquip-pqt-hybrid-terminology],
-  we define a hybrid signature scheme to be "a multi-algorithm digital signature scheme made up of two or more component digital signature algorithms ...".
+  we define a hybrid signature scheme to be "a multi-algorithm digital signature scheme made up of two or more component digital signature algorithms".
 While it often makes sense for security purposes to require that the security of the component schemes is based on the hardness of different cryptographic assumptions, in other cases hybrid schemes might be motivated, e.g., by interoperability of variants on the same scheme and